Recover, recycle and reuse

 • producing carbon-neutral biogas used to generate renewable energy to help power our water resource recovery facilities.

 We produce around 180,000 wet tonnes of biosolids from Sydney's wastewater in a year.
-That's over 9,000 full busloads.
+That's over 9,000 busloads.